+3.4.
 Benefits of Diversity in Higher Education

-There are a number of studies that discuss the benefits of diversity in higher education.
+Many studies are available that discuss the benefits of diversity in higher education.
 They were varying in objectives, methods, tools and techniques used in data analysis.
-Here are examples of these studies.
+Here are examples of these studies: